paulinamoskwa/Hello-Docker-Dev/README.md

 We add: `-v </host/directory>:</container/directory>`.

-The `-v` flag stands for "volume," and it creates a volume that allows to share data between the host machine and the container.
+The `-v` flag stands for "volume" and it creates a volume that allows to share data between the host machine and the container.
 When we run a Docker container with the `-v` flag, we specify a host directory and a container directory, separated by a colon, to create the volume.